Drigg: Drigg and Carleton civil parish

 The civil parish of Drigg and Carleton comprises the areas and settlements of Drigg, Stubble Green, Low Moor, Carleton, Saltcoats, Maudsyke, Wray Head, Hallsenna and Holmrook.
 Prior to the Local Government Act 1894 Carleton was a constablewick in the ancient parish of Drigg.

 The civil parish population at the 2011 census was 449.

 The parish council meets monthly in the village hall.
 Cumberland Council provides most local services.
 Drigg and Carleton is within the Cumberland unitary authority ward of Millom Without.

 From the 2024 general election the parish is within the Whitehaven and Workington UK parliamentary constituency.
 It was previously within Copeland constituency.

 Neighbouring parishes are Gosforth, Bootle, Seascale, Muncaster and Irton with Santon.

-Transport links
+Transport

+Train

 Drigg railway station is on the Cumbrian Coast Line.
 Southbound trains run to Barrow-in-Furness and northbound to Whitehaven, Workington and Carlisle.
 The Victoria Hotel stands in close proximity to the railway station; it was built soon after the railway arrived in 1849.

-As of 2023, the only bus service in the parish is a dial and ride service to local villages and Whitehaven; there are no fixed bus schedules.
+Bus

+As of March 2026, 1 route operated by Stagecoach serves the village.
+The X7 to Millom or Whitehaven.

+Road

 The village of Drigg is on the B5344 road between Holmrook and Seascale, it links to the A595.